-Algaida is one of the largest municipalities in the Pla de Mallorca region.
+Algaida is one of the largest terms in the Pla de Mallorca region.

-It has more than 5,300 inhabitants that are distributed in three urban centres: Algaida, Pina and Randa.
-It borders Palma to the west, as well as the municipalities of Montuiri, Llucmajor, Santa Eugenia, Sencelles and Lloret de Vistalegre.
+It has more than 5,300 inhabitants that are distributed in three urban centers: Algaida, Pina, and Randa.
+It borders Palma to the west, as well as the villages of Montuiri, Llucmajor, Santa Eugenia, Sencelles and Lloret de Vistalegre.
 Algaida is a village that inherits its name from a farmhouse settled in the area during Arab times and means "the forest".

-The patron saint of Algaida is Sant Honorat and its festivity is notable for the dances of the Algaida cossiers, which were already present in the 14th century.
-Mestre Joan, Els reis, L' obriu-nos, Flor de murta, Dansa nova, Mercansó and Titoieta are the names of the dances of the cossiers.
+Sant Honorat is the patron saint of Algaida and the feast is notable for the cossiers dances, which dating back to the 14th century.
+Mestre Joan, Els reis, L' obriu-nos, Flor de murta, Dansa nova, Mercansó and Titoieta are some of the names of the cossiers dances.

-The cossiers also perform in the summer during the celebration of Sant Jaume festivities.
-Other outstanding festivals are the carnival (with the trial of Camestortes) and the Festa de la Pau de Castellitx.
+Cossiers also perform in the summer during Sant Jaume´s festivities.
+Other interesting festivals are the carnival (with the Camestortes trial) and Festa de la Pau de Castellitx.